 Demand-side platform meaning: an overview of DSP components

-These days, with the DSP in advertising, the buying of ads has been simplified.
-So, what is DSP (demand side platform), and how exactly do they improve the tracking effectiveness?
+These days, with the DSP solutions, the buying of ads has been simplified.
+So, what is a DSP in advertising, and how exactly do they improve the tracking effectiveness?

-The DSP interacts simultaneously with several web services, among which are:
+The DSP digital advertising solution interacts simultaneously with several web services, among which are:

 DSPs are used for broadcasting advertising to the most interested audience while saving labor costs and marketing budget.